Flat Extras – How to Beat This Costly Life Insurance Expense

 Astronauts, professional race car drivers, and boat racers receive the most expensive ratings.

-Military forces, including special forces, typically receive ratings somewhere in the middle.
+Military and special forces typically receive ratings somewhere in the middle.

 Avocation Flat Extras

-Avocations cover sports such as scuba diving, private aviation, rock and mountain climbing, skydiving, and motorized racing.
+Avocations cover sports such as scuba diving, mountain climbing, private aviation, skydiving, and motorized racing.

 A significant factor in determining your life insurance rate is your level of experience.